Consortium Smart Doorbells

 A new normal seems to be emerging as camera doorbells equipped with facial recognition become commonplace despite initial protests.
 The fear of crime often overrides concerns about privacy, leading to a normalization of surveillance practices.
 Privacy First, one of the partners in the Smart Doorbell Consortium, published an article highlighting the complexities and implications of mass surveillance technologies in society.
 Here's a summary of the key points:

-• Owner's information obligation: While camera owners are obligated to provide information, most cameras lack this sticker.
+- Owner's obligation to inform: While camera owners are obligated to provide information, most cameras lack this sticker.
 If you've been recorded, the owner must share or delete the footage upon request.

-• Shuttering as a physical solution: ‘Shutterring’, a concept for physical covers on doorbell cameras developed by the Responsible Sensing Lab, is proposed as a potential solution to privacy concerns, providing assurance to others that they are not being filmed.
+- Physical shielding as a solution: ‘Shutterring’, a concept for physical covers on doorbell cameras developed by Responsible Sensing Lab, is proposed as a potential solution to privacy concerns, providing assurance to others that they are not being recorded.

-Addressing these issues necessitates enforcement, regulation, and technological adaptation.
+To address these issues, enforcement, regulation, and technological adaptations are essential.

 Why are current legal frameworks ineffective in terms of enforcement?